 Darkness-Induced Audience Apathy: One of the major criticisms of the film was that it was so phenomenally depressing that by the end most of the audience was wishing they could spontaneously commit suicide too.
-Evan has to cope with being molested by his father (and then attacked by him while the latter is institutionalized), accidentally blowing up a woman and her baby with a stick of dynamite, having his beloved dog burned to death, and watching his best friend lose his mind...and that's just the first half-hour of the movie!
+Evan has to cope with being molested by his friend's father (and then attacked by his own father while the latter is institutionalized), accidentally blowing up a woman and her baby with a stick of dynamite, having his beloved dog burned to death, and watching his best friend lose his mind...and that's just the first half-hour of the movie!

 Narm: The whole film is filled with this, apart from also being a relentless Deus Angst Machina.
 Highlights include:

 Kid!Tommy's constant cursing and his vulgar MST-ing on the Gluttony victim from Seven in the cinema.
 In the same scene, he also beats up a guy twice his size in the cinema after witnessing Evan and Kayleigh (who is his sister, by the way) kiss.

 The deadly serious use of the word "fuck bag" to defuse a child abuse situation.

-Or the reaction of the cellmate to the magically appearing "stigmata".
+The reaction of the cell-mate to the magically appearing "stigmata".

 The sheer amount of crap in Evan's life even before he starts trying to fix it, which just gets impossible to take seriously.

 The Stock Scream used by Kayleigh when Lenny kills Tommy in one of the alternate timelines.
-Seriously, filmmakers, you couldn't have her just actually scream?

 "Oh, Mrs. Bosweeelllll..."

 Nightmare Retardant: The scene where Evan wakes up with no arms.
 Also counts as hideously painful Narm in some scenes.
 And sweet Jesus, did we mention the granola bar thing?
 Well, we'll mention it again.

 Evan is molested by Kayleigh's pedophile father, accidentally kills a mother and her baby, lost his best friend (who couldn't cope with the guilt and eventually became a chronically depressed recluse), loses his arms in another timeline and sees his girlfriend connect with the best friend instead until Evan tries to commit suicide (which fails), he suffers repeated brain damage every time he resets the timeline until he's nearly hospitalized as a vegetable, and that's just a selection of his crappy, crappy life.